matthewlyon23/YOLOQuestUnity/readme.md

 - A Remote YOLO handler which manages communication with a [remoteyolo](https://github.com/matthewlyon23/remoteyolo) server, including the uploading of custom models.
     - When a .pt file is imported it is converted to the correct format to be place in the Custom Model insepctor field.
     - Only compatible with the [remoteyolo](https://github.com/matthewlyon23/remoteyolo) project.
+- YOLO and RemoteYOLO configuration prefabs, providing hand menus which can be used to configure YOLO options on the fly.

 ### Requirements